John-Otago/PhD-Plus/README.md

 Goal-setting, decision-making, problem-solving, and risk-taking are important and integral to our work and life.
 Read widely on these topics so you'll see the connections, but keep in mind that practice is always more important than theoretical knowledge on paper.

-### 7.4 Sustained Productivity
+### 7.4 Sustained Passion, Performance, and Productivity
 - **Peak Performance: Elevate Your Game, Avoid Burnout, and Thrive with the New Science of Success** (B Stulberg & S Magness, 2017, Rodale) || *Read Section 1.*
+- **The Passion Paradox: A Guide to Going All In, Finding Success, and Discovering the Benefits of an Unbalanced Life** (B Stulberg & S Magness, 2019, Rodale) || Read the whole thing.
+This book gives very insightful and practical advice on how to develop a growth mindset, which is super important in life and work towards freedom and self-mastery.
-- **Do Hard Things: Why We Get Resilience Wrong and the Surprising Science of Real Toughness** (S Magness, 2022, HarperOne) || *I have recommended this book above.
+- **Do Hard Things: Why We Get Resilience Wrong and the Surprising Science of Real Toughness** (S Magness, 2022, HarperOne) || *Already recommended above.
+This is one of the most important books on the list that ties a lot of things together.
 Everyone should read it.*

-This section is a follow-up to 6.2 Change How Your Work and 6.5 Change How You Build Resilience. **Productivity** is super important for both individuals (personal growth and life-long learning) and our society (development and prosperity).
-The key is **sustainability** – unsustainable productivity is not truly productive in the long run.
+This section is a follow-up to 6.2 Change How Your Work and 6.5 Change How You Build Resilience. **Productivity** is super important for both individuals (personal growth and life-long learning) and society (development and prosperity), and so are sustained passion and performance. **Sustainability** is the key – unsustainable productivity is not truly productive in the long run.
 Read all the books in this section.

 ### 7.5 The Overlooked & Undervalued
 - Books to be added later.